 Once the images are transferred to the Gamma Knife's computer planning system, your care team will examine them and accurately define the target.
 The detailed treatment plan they create will determine how long treatment will take.
 Typically, planning a Gamma Knife treatment takes about an hour.

-4. TREATMENT: Once the treatment plan has been carefully checked by the team for precision and safety and has been explained to the patient, treatment will begin.
-The patient will enter the Gamma Knife suite and recline on the couch portion of the Gamma Knife.
-The team will position the patient’s head in the machine.
-The team conducts treatment in an adjacent room, maintaining contact with the patient through video and intercom.
-Patients may choose to listen to the radio or music of your choice during treatment.
+Once your treatment plan has been carefully checked by the team for precision and safety and has been explained to you, treatment will begin.
+You’ll enter the Gamma Knife suite and recline on the couch portion of the Gamma Knife.
+The team will position your head in the machine.
+The team conducts treatment in an adjacent room, maintaining contact with you through video and intercom.
+You may choose to listen to the radio or music of your choice during treatment.

 The effects of Gamma Knife radiosurgery occur over several weeks to several years, depending on the type of medical condition treated.
-The radiation alters the DNA of the tumor or lesion being treated so that the cells no longer reproduce, eventually rendering the lesion static.
+The radiation alters the DNA of the tumor or lesion being treated so the cells no longer reproduce, eventually rendering the lesion static.
 Some abnormalities dissolve gradually, eventually disappearing.
 Others simply exhibit no further growth.